 It’s very likely that you will be able to save money by purchasing a bundled insurance policy rather than each component separately, so it’s worthwhile looking at.

 How much does it cost?

 Unsurprisingly, any quotes you get will be based on several factors, which are unique to your business, such as:

 - What does your business do?

 For most small companies, public liability is a very affordable type of insurance.

 How to get a public liability insurance quote

-Alternatively, visit our other partner – Qdos.
+Try our dedicated insurance partner – Qdos.
 Qdos offers a specific public liability insurance policy for the self employed which is ideal for sole traders or limited companies.

 Tide Business Bank Account - £50 Cashback!Simply open an account to qualify + 12 months of free transfers for Bytestart visitors!